davidcornewell/speechcapture/README.md

 ```

 ##### audioResultType WEBAUDIO_AUDIOBUFFER
-If the audioResultType is specified as speechcapture.AUDIO_RESULT_TYPE.WEBAUDIO_AUDIOBUFFER, an audioContext is required, which means that the browser must have Web Audio Support.
-You can either specify an audioContext of your own or let the speechcapture library create one for you.
+If the `audioResultType` is specified as `speechcapture.AUDIO_RESULT_TYPE.WEBAUDIO_AUDIOBUFFER`, an audioContext is required, which means that the browser __must have Web Audio Support__.
+You can either specify an __audioContext__ of your own or let the speechcapture library create one for you.
 The created audioContext can then be aquired using `getAudioContext`.

 ### stop
 Stops the capturing.
 If speech is ongoing when stopped, a last capture output will be created as long as it is within the configuration constraints specified, when the capturing was started.